 When it comes to engines, Peugeot has a philosophy that customers should be able to pick a car in its line-up and decide whether to have a traditional combustion engine or an electric option.
 The 208 falls into this category, and has therefore had an electric option since 2019.

-As a result the e-208 is now approaching £15,000 for the earliest models, making these great value for money as they’re still using current-generation technology.
+The E-208 is now approaching £12,000 for the earliest models, making these great value for money as they’re still using current-generation technology.
 They’re slightly more expensive than an equivalent Vauxhall Corsa-e, but have more upmarket feel.

 Electric models are more pricey when new than equivalent petrol and diesel versions so tend to come with a high specification to compensate.
 However, Peugeot’s attitude towards choice means it has the same trim levels as combustion-engined cars.